In this article

 What’s the difference between a charge card and a debit card?

 If your business makes steady money every month, a charge card could work well since it requires paying off the full balance monthly.
 This can help keep spending in check.
-On the other hand, if money comes in more unevenly, a credit card might be better since you can carry a balance from month to month, providing some financial flexibility during tighter times.
+On the other hand, if money comes in more sporadically, a credit card might be better since you can carry a balance from month to month, providing some financial flexibility during tighter times.

 Expense management is another factor to consider.
 Charge cards often come with tools that help track and control spending, making it easier to manage business expenses.
 Credit cards may also have expense management features, but they might not be as comprehensive.
 The right card can provide valuable insights into your spending, helping to streamline budgeting and financial planning for a small business.

-Best charge cards for April 2024
+Best charge cards for businesses

 If you think a charge card is right for your business, you have plenty of options.
+Here are our top picks for business charge card issuers:

 Ramp’s charge card takes the complexity out of corporate finance